torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-dbg-g-register.rst

 (in bytes) of the value in ``size``.

 When ``match.type`` is ``V4L2_CHIP_MATCH_BRIDGE``, ``match.addr``
-selects the nth non-sub-device chip on the TV card.
+selects the nth analn-sub-device chip on the TV card.
 The number zero always selects the host chip, e. g. the chip connected to the PCI or USB bus.
 You can find out which chips are present with the :ref:`VIDIOC_DBG_G_CHIP_INFO` ioctl.